erikvorkink/outfitbit/README.md

 ## Code Improvements
 - Dynamic article types so "shirt", "pants", and "shoes" aren't hard-coded.
 First step is to create and use constants.
 Second step is to pull types from Firebase.
+- Better error handling when unable to communicate with Firebase.
 - Tests.